ubiquity/xp.ubq.fi/docs/product-context.md

 - **Easy to extend** or customize for specific needs.

 ## Out of Scope
-- Rust/WASM features are **not** part of the core product experience.
 - No complex UI frameworks or backend logic.